cerniello/Neuroscience_EEG_Graph_Analysis/README.md

   * EEG signal during resting states of patient nr.
 4 in .edf format ('S004R01.edf', 'S004R02.edf')
   * channel_locations.txt: channels mapping
   * Other .txt files: files related to motifs analysis (mfinder format)
+* BioInformatics - Project_1 - Neuroscience.ipynb: jupyter notebook with all the runs for this project
+* Neuroscience_Project_modules.py: Python file containing the class and the functions implemented for this project
-* BioInformatics - Project_1 - Neuroscience.html : Final file
+* BioInformatics - Project_1 - Neuroscience.html : html file of the jupyter notebook runned and executed